LibreCAD/docs/ref/fundamentals.rst

 An entity is a geometric shape; a line, circle, arc, etc.  A collection of entities is what forms a drawing.
 In addition to the basic information that describes the geometry of an entity, there are two more *attributes* that further define an entity:

     - :ref:`Layers <layers>` provide a means to organize drawing and manage the properties of multiple entities.
-    - :ref:`Pens <pens>` describes the appearance of an entity, either on screen or in printed output with three additional properties:
+    - :ref:`Pens <entity-pen>` describes the appearance of an entity, either on screen or in printed output with three additional properties:

         - Color
         - Width